zhd34/ZhdSpaExample/Readme.txt

-This is a sample project I gain practial experiences of building Single Page Appication with AngularJS.
+This is a sample project I gain practical experiences of building Single Page Appication with AngularJS.
 Visual Studio Community 2015

 How is works: